JiahuiKChen/JiahuiKChen.github.io/about-me.md

 I'm interested in the intersection of AI and neuroscience/cognitive science and am planning on eventually pursuing a Computer Science Ph.D.
 <br/>
-I enjoy the outdoors and exercise (especially tennis), food and cooking, books and podcasts, and playing violin.
+I enjoy the outdoors and exercise, music and playing violin, community engagement, and houseplants.
 I also occasionally [write](https://medium.com/@jiahui.k.chen).